ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 The `clip` graph is a subgraph of the `full` graph and the `filter` graph is a subgraph of the `clip` graph.
 Put another way, any node in the `filter` graph exists with the exact same ID and sequence in the `clip` graph, etc.

 The different graphs have different uses.
 For instance, the current version of `vg giraffe` performs best on the filtered graph (this will hopefully be soon remedied in an update to vg).
 For the HPRC v1.0 graph and paper, we used `d9`.
-When you pass `--giraffe` to `cactus-graphmap-join`, it will make the giraffe indexes on the filtered graph by default.
+When you use `--giraffe`, it will make the giraffe indexes on the filtered graph by default.
 But you can override this behaviour to produces the indexes for any of the graphs by passing in any combination of [`full`, `clip` and `filter`] to the `--giraffe` options.
 For example:

 `--giraffe`: Make the giraffe indexes for the filtered graph (default choice).